DirectMessagingTechnologies/docs-web/docs/api/api_overview.md

 ## Authentication

-There is currently one way to authenticate with DMT API v0: by providing an authentication token.
+There is currently one way to authenticate with DMT API v0: by providing an authentication `bearer` token.
 You can obtain a token by signing up in our early access form.
 This token can then be provided in the Authorization header of your HTTP request.
 Here is a sample curl statement you can run in your terminal with your own API key: